 To change the ROM in use, every time you should restart the terminal in recovery mode, select advanced and choose the system with the ROM you need.
 To facilitate this operation, or rather to speed it up, there are many 2 alternatives.

 - You can use Xposed modules that add more options to the reboot.
 We talked about it here and are appropriate for MIUI.
 They may also be compatible with other ROMs but if you want to test them, do it at your own risk.

 - You can install this application (created by user M1cha), which is compatible with multiple ROMs, and allows you to see the system in use and restart by changing it.
 To install it, copy the apk to a folder and install it as a normal application via a file manager.

 The ROM seems to behave well with regards to fluidity, the ignition is also quite fast.
 Honestly at the first start the first thing I did is change the Dalvik with Article out of curiosity, but the differences at first glance seem few, apart from the fact that some applications could give problems with regards to installation (perhaps even use).
 I can't wait to test the battery life, but I doubt that both at MIUI levels and with an average of 4 hours and with peaks of 5 hours and 30 minutes (screen on) is really the best, considering also all the apps running in the background.

-The audio isn't bad by comparing it with Cyanogen and ParanoidAndroid that I tried before, where the audio was low or even gave problems, while the camera seems to work great!
+The audio is not bad by comparing it with Cyanogen and ParanoidAndroid that I tried before, where the sound was low or even gave problems, while the camera seems to work great!

 Follow here the complete review, comparison with MIUI, performance, battery life and more.